Gail Harris

-Gail Harris (born 16 December 1964) is a British-born model, actress, adult-magazine publisher and adult-industry entrepreneur.
+Gail Harris (born 16 December 1964) is a British model, actress, magazine publisher and porn industry entrepreneur.

 Life and career

 Modelling

-Before her film-industry work, Gail Thackray was a Page 3 girl (glamour model) for the British tabloid press.
+Before her film industry work, Gail Thackray was a Page 3 girl (glamour model) for the British tabloid press.
 She then became a popular nude model from the mid–1980s, frequenting the pages of various pornographic magazines, including Knave, Penthouse, Mayfair, High Society, and Genesis.
-In 1986, as Gail Thackray, she was featured on the front cover, centerfold, and 14-page spread of Larry Flynt's Hustler and the 10th-anniversary feature model of High Society.
+In 1986, as Gail Thackray, she was featured on the front cover, centrefold.

 Hollywood

-She then started her career in Hollywood as an extra and actress performing nude scenes in low-budget B-movies, sexploitation films, and softcore porn film and video.
-In the mid‑1980s, she appeared nude in many episodes of Electric Blue, an erotic show that aired mainly on the Playboy Channel.
-She costarred with many porn stars including Kitten Natividad, Candie Evans, Taylor St. Clair, Ron Jeremy, and Ginger Lynn Allen.
-She also began performing stunt and body double work.
+After initially starting her acting career as an extra, she performed in low-budget B-movies, sexploitation films, and softcore pornographic productions in Hollywood, some of which involved nude scenes.
+In the mid-1980s, she notably appeared in numerous episodes of Electric Blue, an erotic show that was primarily broadcast on the Playboy Channel, in which she also performed nude.
+During this period, she co-starred with several other adult film stars such, as Kitten Natividad, Candie Evans, Taylor St. Clair, Ron Jeremy, and Ginger Lynn Allen.
+Furthermore, she began to specialize in performing stunt and body double work for various productions.

-In 1990, Harris starred in two horror/action direct-to-video films for director Jim Wynorski In Hard to Die, credited as Robyn Harris, she stars as a lingerie model who is trapped in a high rise with a madman and gets to fire a machine gun in skimpy underwear.
+In 1990, Harris starred in two horror/action direct-to-video films for director Jim Wynorski.
+In Hard to Die, credited as Robyn Harris, she stars as a lingerie model who is trapped in a high-rise building with a madman and gets to fire a machine gun in skimpy underwear.
 In Sorority House Massacre II, Harris plays the female lead as a co-ed terrorized by a serial killer.

 Harris is popularly known as a "scream queen" and was named in the website Mr. Skin's Nudity Hall of Fame.